 Considering that our brains are the key tool for learning, it is surprising how rarely teacher education focuses on neuroscience.
 Education is full of vague statements about only using 10% of our brains, or using the right or left brain, or being a kinaesthetic learner, but are these really based in science?

-Friday 5th October 2018 is World Teacher’s Day and to celebrate I will be presenting a free webinar as part of the British Council’s 5 on 5.
-In my session we will look at what recent research has to tell us about learning, looking specifically at motivation and memory, and how to apply these findings in the classroom to help students learn more easily and effectively.
+Friday 5th October 2018 is World Teacher’s Day and to celebrate I presented a free webinar as part of the British Council’s 5 on 5.
+In my session we looked at what recent research has to tell us about learning, looking specifically at motivation and memory, and how to apply these findings in the classroom to help students learn more easily and effectively.

-You can find out more and watch a short video about the webinar here
+You can watch a recording of the webinar here

 Speaking in English is something that many students find stressful or anxiety provoking.
 They can fear making mistakes, failing to understand the person they’re speaking too, or simply drying up.
 So shouldn’t we try to make speaking activities as stress free as possible?